 Big Increases in Forest Products Sales

-Forest product sales from BC farms rose 40.1% from 2011 to over $6.3 million, and representing about 9% of the total sales of forest products from farmland across Canada.
-The large increase in raw log sales from farms reflect, in part, shrinking supplies from Crown lands, where the mountain pine beetle has run its course and salvage harvest volumes are declining.
-Overall however, wood sales from farms in BC remains a very small proportion of the harvest from Public lands, and sales from farmland have not yet rebounded to pre-pine beetle levels.
+Forest product sales from BC farms rose 40.1% from 2011 to over $6.3 million.
+This represents about 9% of the total sales of forest products from farmland across Canada.
+The large increase in raw log sales from farms reflect, in part, shrinking supplies from Crown lands.
+This is due, in part, to where the mountain pine beetle has run its course and salvage harvest volumes are declining.
+Overall however, wood sales from farms in BC remains a very small proportion of the total harvest.
+And sales from farmland have not yet rebounded to pre-pine beetle levels.

 Non-timber Forest Production Declining

 Production of non-timber forest products (NTFPs) on BC farms has weakened since 2011.
 The total number of farms growing Christmas trees has declined by 21%, and the area planted by 23%.
-Total farm area dedicated to Christmas trees now sits at 2,016 ha, but importantly from a total industry standpoint, does not include the area of public lands used for Christmas tree harvest.
+Total farm area dedicated to Christmas trees now sits at 2,016 ha.
+But importantly, from a total industry standpoint, this does not include the areas of public lands used for Christmas tree harvest.

 Trees for Conservation Expands

 The use of shelterbelts and windbreaks on BC farms (both natural and planted) continues to increase.
-Over 27% of BC farms employed shelterbelts in 2016, a relative increase of 40% in use of this conservation / agroforestry practice from 2011.
+Over 27% of BC farms employed shelterbelts in 2016.
+This is a relative increase of 40% in use of this conservation / agroforestry practice from 2011.
 BC still lags the national average with 36.4% of all Canadian farms using shelterbelts or windbreaks.
-BC Peace River regional farms have significantly higher use of shelterbelts with approximately 58% of farms in the Peace River and Northern Rockies Regional Districts reporting this practice.
+BC Peace River regional farms have significantly higher use of shelterbelts.
+Approximately 58% of farms in the Peace River and Northern Rockies Regional Districts reporting this practice.